ChristianScholtysik/Health_App/README.md

 This is a Health App built with React.
 The app features several components including a blog, a calorie calculator, a hero section, a header, and a footer.

+- You can try the Calorie Calculator and switch Dark/Light mode!!

 ## Project Link

 You can view the live project here: [Health App Project](https://health-app-project.netlify.app/)